git-pull/website/code_explorer/django-vs-flask-2017.rst

 A tool kit of web abstractions that solve proven, repeated problems in the trade.

-If it's hard to visualize a web app in terms of its database schema, and WordPress or Drupal would suffice, Django may not be a good pick for that.
+If it's hard to visualize a web app in terms of its database schema, and WordPress or Drupal would suffice, Django may not be the strongest pick for that.

 Where a CMS will automatically provide a web admin to post content, toggle plugins and settings, and even allow user registration and comments.
 Django